- Download our Moving to Seoul Guide (PDF)

 Teaching English in Seoul

-A steady stream of English-speaking foreigners make their way to the country each year in search of financial, professional and cultural gain.
-By far the most popular source of income for these expats is teaching English in South Korea.
+A steady stream of English-speaking foreigners make their way to the country each year searching for financial, professional and cultural gain.
+By far, the most popular source of income for these expats is teaching English in South Korea.

-English teaching jobs have traditionally been fairly easy to obtain for expats from countries such as the UK, the US, Canada and South Africa, as long as they meet a few basic requirements.
-That said, in recent years the Korean government has been cracking down on the foreigners teaching English illegally or without the proper visa.
+English teaching jobs have traditionally been fairly easy to secure for expats from countries such as the UK, the US, Canada and South Africa, as long as they meet a few basic requirements.
+That said, recently the Korean government has been cracking down on foreigners teaching English illegally or without a proper visa.
 Competition, especially for placements in schools based in Seoul, has also increased and requirements have become slightly more stringent.

 Most expats secure a job in Seoul from overseas before they arrive, and often the employer applies for a work permit on their behalf.